mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 #### QUEST START: PREPARATION IN KAER THANDROS

 **READ ALOUD:**
 > *The command tent is crowded with maps, messengers, and nervous officials.
-King Thandris VII stands at the head table, looking older than his years.
+King Aldric IV stands at the head table, looking older than his years.
 "The Primordial Rift," he says, voice heavy.
 "Three thousand years ago, that's where it nearly ended.
-Where the First Sundering almost tore Tirvandor apart.
+Where the First Worldrend almost tore Tirvandor apart.
 And now Corvus Blackwood wants to finish what his ancestors supposedly started."*
 >
 > *He looks at you.
 "You've stopped him twice.
 Retrieved the Components.
 Exposed the truth.
 But this is the end.
 One way or another, it ends at the Rift.
 We can give you soldiers, mages, supplies—whatever you need.
 But ultimately, it will come down to you and him, standing at the place where worlds break."*